shivamsaboo17/Deep-Restore-PyTorch/README.md

 2. The images were random cropped to 64 x 64 for quick training.</br>
 Progressive resizing could be incorporated along with more images to get high resolution results.

-## How does this even work?
-Assume that we have a set of unreliable measurements (y1, y2, y3...) of the room temperature.
-A common strategy for estimating the true unknown temperature is to find a number z that has smallest average deviation from our input data points, according to some loss function L. </br>
-When L is squared error, we find minimum is found at arithmetic mean of our input data points.
-Similarly when L is L1 loss, we find the minimum to be at the median of our input data points.</br>
-#### We use similar analogy here to train our neural network.
-Given a loss function L, we minimize the loss with input datapoints (noisy images) to learn a function N, where N is a Convolutional Neural Network.
-This allows the network to generate noise free images as we learn the function N. </br>
-This effectively reduces our task of training our neural network model with only noisy/corrupted images.

 ## References:
 [Noise2Noise Paper](https://arxiv.org/pdf/1803.04189.pdf)